symbol/symbol-docs/source/getting-started/first-application.rst

     :delim: ;
     :widths: 20 30 50

-    Divisibility; 0 ; The mosaic units must not be divisible, no one should be able to send "0.5 tickets".
+    Divisibility; 0 ; The mosaic units must not be divisible.
+No one should be able to send "0.5 tickets".
     Duration; 1000; The mosaic will be registered for 1000 blocks.
     Amount; 99; The number of tickets you are going to create.
     Supply mutable; True; The mosaic supply can change at a later point.